 How do I hire you to work on my project?

 Each project is unique, and requires a chat to determine deliverables.
 Get in touch and I would be glad to provide an estimate!
 We can adjust deliverables to suit your budget and timelines.
 I can accommodate ‘rush’ projects, although additional charges apply in these cases.
 I also offer monthly retainer services, if this is your preference, and can work out an agreement that suits your ongoing needs.

 Once your estimate is approved and a deposit is collected, we start the process.
 I look forward to creating together!

-*Currently booking new client projects into November 2020—contact me to get in the queue!*
+*Currently booking new client projects into April/May 2021—contact me to get in the queue!*